Alethio/ethereum-lite-explorer/README.md

 ### Prerequisites
 Please make sure you have the following installed and running properly
 - [Node.js](https://nodejs.org/en/download/) >= 8.0
 - NPM >= 5.0 (NPM is distributed with Node.js.
-For more infos see: https://www.npmjs.com/get-npm)
+For more information see: https://www.npmjs.com/get-npm)
 - a JSON-RPC enabled and accessible Ethereum Client, some examples:
     * [An Infura Account](#with-infura)
     * [Parity Light Client](#with-parity-light-client)